 The research in our lab is based on optical microresonators.
-These chip-based, micro/milli-meter scale photonic devices are able to confine light for up to several hundreds of nanoseconds, effectively compressing several tens of meters of light beam into microscale structures.
+These chip-based, micro/millimeter scale photonic devices are able to confine light for up to several hundreds of nanoseconds, effectively compressing several tens of meters of the light beam into microscale structures.
 This results in high circulating optical power inside the resonator, which makes the optical microresonator a popular platform for studying new physics and photonics applications.

 Three silica microresonators on a silicon chip.

 Integrated Silicon Nitride microresonators.

 In the News

 Quantum Microcombs: Scalability is one of the central challenges in practical universal quantum computing.
 Frequency combs can be used to scale up the number of quantum modes through multiplexing.
 In this work, we explored the deterministic quantum regime of microcombs, in which unconditional entanglements among hundreds of equidistant frequency modes can serve as critical ingredients to scalable universal quantum computing and quantum networking.

 Stokes Soliton: Discovery of a new type of optical soliton wave that travels in the wake of other soliton waves, feeding off of the energy of the other wave.
 Despite decades of study, this is the first soliton that behaves in a dependent—almost parasitic—manner.

 (Photo credit: Qifan Yang, Dr. Ki Youl Yang, Caltech)